Inflation in Costa Rica

 Costa Rica - Inflation

-Consumer prices fell 0.14% in March compared to the previous month, contrasting the 0.08% increase in February.
-According to the National Institute of Statistics and Census, March’s outturn came on the back of lower automobile prices and airplane tickets.
+Consumer prices rose 0.14% in May compared to the previous month, down from April’s 0.56% increase.
+According to the National Institute of Statistics and Census, May’s increase was stoked by higher transport prices but weighed on by lower entertainment and culture prices.

-Inflation moderated to 1.4% in March from 1.5% in February, remaining below the Central Bank’s 2.0%–4.0% target range.
-Annual average inflation ticked down to 2.0% in March from 2.1% in February.
+Inflation accelerated to 2.3% in May, up from 2.1% in April, delving further into the Central Bank’s 2.0%–4.0% target range.
+Annual average inflation remained unchanged from April’s 2.0% in May.

-Inflation should pick up in the coming months, particularly given this year’s switch to a value-added tax from a general sales tax and an expected acceleration in economic growth.
-FocusEconomics Consensus Forecast panelists expect inflation to end this year at 3.0%, which is down 0.1 percentage points from last month's forecast, and 3.2% in 2020.
+Inflation should pick up even further in the coming months, particularly given July’s switch to a value-added tax from a general sales tax, an expected economic growth acceleration and recent Central Bank monetary policy loosening.
+FocusEconomics Consensus Forecast panelists expect inflation to end this year at 2.8%, which is unchanged from last month's forecast, and 2.9% in 2020.

 Costa Rica - Inflation Data